 Do you have a story gathering dust?
-Arya Samuelson will guide through the maze of revision and help you discover your story’s fullest, most potent expression.
+Arya Samuelson will guide you through the maze of revision and help you discover your story’s fullest, most potent expression.

 Your Instructor: Arya Samuelson, author and editor